davidB/hello_rs_overdesign/README.md

 Preparation:

-1. closes every openned files
+1. closes every opened files
-1. open every files to used for the tuto in order, go to the first one
+2. open every files to used for the tutorial in order, go to the first one
-1. zoom `⌘ +` and `⌘ -` and `⌘ 0` to adjust size for auditor
+3. zoom `⌘ +` and `⌘ -` and `⌘ 0` to adjust size for auditor
-1. 'Toggle Panel Position' to have output/ternimal on Right (on paysage screen)
+4. 'Toggle Panel Position' to have output/terminal on Right (on landscape screen)
-1. 'Toggle Zen mode' `⌘ K`, `Z`, or  'Toggle Full Screen' `Ctrl ⌥ N`
+5. 'Toggle Zen mode' `⌘ K`, `Z`, or  'Toggle Full Screen' `Ctrl ⌥ N`

 Execution:

 1. 'Clear Output' `Ctrl ⌥ C`
 1. 'Run Code' `Ctrl ⌥ N` on single file main
 1. 'Run Custom Command' `Ctrl ⌥ K` to run test on single file
-1. navigate `⌘ ⌥ ←` and `⌘ ⌥ →` between openned files
+1. navigate `⌘ ⌥ ←` and `⌘ ⌥ →` between opened files

 ## Links